SumaKori93/LSTM_encoder_decoder/Readme.md

 ### How to run the script

-> Please use google colab to run the code
+> Once the encoder_decoder.ipynb is opened, please click on "open